krystine-xie/Au-Jardin-de-May/README.md

   * Admin user can add products, and edit users, products, and order details.
   * Home Page displays the 5 most recently added products onto the database, while the store displays all the products

+## Future Features
+ * Client will be able to filter through products based on colour, size, category
+ * Add subscription and contact functionality

 ## Developer/Author
   Krystine Xie: https://github.com/krystine-xie/